algorand/mule/docs/getting_started.md

 # Concepts

 Before getting into how to use mule to execute automation, the following docs will introduce you to the key concepts of the Mule framework.

+## Agents

+An agent needs to be defined when using any operation that requires a container runtime.
+Currently, only `docker` is supported.

+Please see our [agent documentation](agents/README.md) for more information.

 ## Tasks